 Pen Holder Recommendation

 Broad-edge calligraphers and left-handed writers: A simple Speedball Standard Holder ($3-5) or Tachikawa T-36 ($8-12) serves all your needs.
-Invest in multiple holders to keep different nib types ready.
+Invest in multiple holders to keep different nib types ready—switching between a pointed nib and broad-edge nib mid-project becomes much easier when you don't have to swap nibs constantly.

 Fountain Pens for Calligraphy: Are They Worth It?

-Calligraphy fountain pens combine the convenience of built-in ink reservoirs with the line variation of broad-edge nibs, making them excellent for practice, travel, and everyday calligraphic writing.
+Calligraphy fountain pens combine the convenience of built-in ink reservoirs with the line variation of broad-edge nibs.
+They're excellent for practice, travel, and everyday calligraphic writing.

 Advantages Over Dip Pens